PorterG2003/PorterG2003/README.md

 - 👋 Hi, I’m @PorterG2003
-- 👀 I’m interested in crypto currencies, artificial intellegence, and machine learning
+- 👀 I’m interested in artificial intellegence, and machine learning, data analytics, web development
-- 🌱 I’m currently learning Crypto APIs
-- 💞️ I’m looking to collaborate on a crypto trading bot
 - 📫 How to reach me: porterg2003@gmail.com or Discord: PorterG2003#2423

 <!---